jewettaij/jacobi_pd/README.md

 double **M;      // A symmetric matrix you want to diagonalize double *evals;   // Store the eigenvalues here. double **evects; // Store the eigenvectors here.

-// Allocate space for M, evals, and evects, and load contents of M (omitted)
+// Allocate space for M, evals, and evects, and load contents of M (omitted)...

-// ...
+// Now create an instance of Jacobi ("eigen_calc").
+This will allocate space
+// for storing intermediate calculations.
+Once created, it can be reused
+// multiple times without incurring the cost of allocating memory on the heap. int n = 5;
 Jacobi<double, double*, double**> eigen_calc(n);

 // Now, calculate the eigenvalues and eigenvectors